Coconut Chicken Curry (Creamy, Fragrant & Ready in 40 Minutes)

 Nutrition Highlights Per Serving

-Coconut Chicken Curry contains approximately 412 kcal per serving, with 36g protein, 28g carbohydrates, and 19g fat.
+Juicy Coconut Chicken Curry contains approximately N/A per serving, with N/A protein, N/A carbohydrates, and N/A fat.

 Nutrition facts per serving (4 servings)